drbean/edit/tsailin/2019APBR_english_proofing.md

 organizational efforts to sustain incremental improvements in the ability to fulfill customers' needs (Kittilaksanawong 2014).

-On the configuration of innovation practices to ODM firms, product innovation, process innovation, marketing product design, and organizational changes have significantly positive engagement in the run of business.
-For ODM model, contract manufacturers extend its value works to upstream outsourcing in new product development, product innovation, and process innovation synergize as technological capabilities of the ODM firms to demonstrate the primary product design process in the market (Lee, Song, and Kwak 2015; Wang and Wu 2012).
+Meanwhile, for ODM firms, product innovation, process innovation, marketing product design, and organizational change configuration play significant positive engagement roles in their innovation practices and the way the business is run.
+With the ODM model, contract manufacturers extend their value work to upstream outsourcing in new product development, and product innovation and process innovation synergize as the firm's technological capabilities, which are demonstrated in the primary product design process in the market (Lee, Song, and Kwak 2015; Wang and Wu 2012).
-Furthermore, the ODM model connects the value works to downstream marketing practices to demonstrate the abilities of latecomers to react to the changes in the needs of end-users as the selling of market flexibility to the customers (Chu 2009; Manzakoğlu and Er 2018).
-Also, organizational management in ODM firms needs to be adaptive in dynamic markets to renew the internal organizational practices for the changes quickly and to reassign the external partnership for fostering new product development and manufacturing (Yung and Lai 2012; Christensen, Bartman, and Van Bever 2016).
-In contrast to OEM firms, ODM contract manufacturers have to upgrade their business activities to catch more production works in the value chains, and engagement in the innovation practices to pursue the success of their business model and to build a competitive advantage in the market.
+Furthermore, the ODM model connects the firm's value work to downstream marketing practices, demonstrating the ability of latecomers to react to changes in the needs of end-users and sell market flexibility to their customers (Chu 2009; Manzakoğlu and Er 2018).
+Also, organizational management in ODM firms needs to be responsive to dynamic markets and ready to renew internal organizational practices to adapt to changes quickly, at the same time as it rebuilds external partnerships to foster new product development and manufacturing processes (Yung and Lai 2012; Christensen, Bartman, and Van Bever 2016).
+In contrast to OEM firms, ODM contract manufacturers have to embrace evolution of the way their business activities are carried out to catch more production work in their value chains, and engage in innovation practices to ensure success of their business model and to build a competitive advantage in the market.

 In contract manufacturing, the OBM model represents a radical change of